maybebyte/anthesis/self-host-guide.md

 - [Libre projects](https://libreprojects.net/)
 - [Pi-hole](https://github.com/pi-hole/pi-hole)

 If you're not sure what to host, try building a website.
-By creating your own website, you become an Internet landlord and can freely express your thoughts instead of remaining under someone else's thumb.
+By creating your own website, you can freely express your thoughts on your own platform instead of remaining under someone else's thumb.
 From here on out, I'll use setting up a website as an example.

 ## Pick an operating system